DaanDeMeyer/reproc/README.md

 that platforms not on this list might not work either.
 If you encounter an issue with a platform not on this list, please open an issue.

-- Linux < 2.6: `pipe2` is only available from Linux 2.6 onwards
-- Darwin < 10.8: `POSIX_SPAWN_CLOEXEC_DEFAULT` causes kernel panics on Darwin
-  10.7
 - Windows < Vista: `STARTUPINFOEXW` is only available from Vista onwards
-- FreeBSD < 10: `pipe2` is only available from FreeBSD 10 onwards
-- NetBSD < 6: `pipe2` is only available from NetBSD 6 onwards
-- OpenBSD < 5.7: `pipe2` is only available from OpenBSD 5.7 onwards

 ## Design